sgeorgakis/trivia/README.md

 By specifying the optional path parameter `amount` the user can control how many questions will be fetched for each category.

 After that, the app will first check if there is a resource in Transifex for each category.
 If there is one, it will updated to include the new questions.
 If not, a new resource will be created and the data will be added.

+Since Transifex's API is asynchronous, this API assumes that each request to upload data will be completed successfully and no check if failed or not occurs.